emnify/product-docs/docs/sdks/python/quickstart.md

 ---
-description: Step-by-step guide for installing and using the SDK
+description: Step-by-step guide for installing and using the emnify Python SDK
+slug: /python-sdk-quickstart
 ---

-# Get started with the emnify Python SDK
+# Getting started with the emnify Python SDK

 ## Installation